balparda/fapfavorites/README.md

 $ git clone https://github.com/balparda/imagefap-favorites.git
 ```

+The project has __more than 90%__ test coverage and its
+code is pretty readable, but is still being developed for
+more features and flexibility.

 ## User Journeys, A Simple Guide

 ### _"I just want to download a specific favorite album."_